Fighting the Darkness: When Hope Feels Like a Fight

 People get wrecked because they treat all darkness as the same problem.
 It is not.

 One kind pushes outward.
 It turns stress into harm.
-Anger, blame, sabotage, reckless coping.
+Anger, blame, sabotage, reckless coping follow close behind.
 You say things you cannot take back and then call it honesty.

 The other kind pulls inward.
 Depression.
 Numbness.
 Nihilism.
 The slow belief that nothing matters, so why bother.
 You stop reaching out.
-You stop building.
-You stop trusting your future.
+Building stops.
+Trusting your future becomes impossible.

 Fighting the darkness starts with a blunt distinction.